GRV96/commitfetch/README.md

 by a colon.
 Whitespaces are allowed before and after the colon.
 Empty lines are ignored.
 Each iteration yields one credential tuple.

-Examples of valid lines in the credential file:
+Examples of valid lines in a credential file:

 `MyUsername:ghp_a1b2c3d4e5f6`